mennosmit-dev/AI-Engineer-Certificate/08_Gen_AI_Foundational_Models_for_NLP__Language_Understanding/README.md

 ## 📂 Contents: The coding projects I worked on

-- `classifying_document.py`: Building a document classifier with EmbeddingBag layer and softmax output layer, trained on the AG_NEWS dataset with a data loader, visualised using 3D t-SNE.
+- `classifying_document.py`: Building a large-scale document classifier with EmbeddingBag layer and softmax output layer, trained on the AG_NEWS dataset with a data loader, visualised using 3D t-SNE.
 Final test accuracy was 84% over 4 distinct classes.
 - ``:
 - ``:
 - ``: